Christendom Condemned Links

 Dealing with this one takes some rather extensive groundwork.
 First of all, modern Christendom tends to be materialistic in its thinking and translation of ancient words.
 The phrase translated "kingdom of heaven" should better be translated as "kingship of the heavens".
 The first is materialistic and directs our thinking to a literal region in the material universe where there are buildings, streets, etc. The latter directs our attention to the empowerment of a king that is promised to us.
 I remember being quite dismayed when I first heard the suggestion that heaven was not literally material, but I came to realize that we can have both; the fulfillment and empowerment being by far the most important facets.
 You want bejeweled buildings and streets of gold?
 Then have them, but the spiritual or non-material aspects of IFISEEKUS make these material things fade into insignificance.

 The ancient word Cosmos literally means "the designed, organized system" and does not specifically refer to the material universe.
-The word "heavens" came from old English and meant "the heavings", such as what one would take out away from the home and heave like potato peelings!
+The word "heavens" came from old English and meant "the heavings", such as what one would take out away from the home and heave like potato peelings into the brush!
 The stars and planets were considered to have been heaved by the creator into the material universe.
 All so confusing?
 Welcome to the world of semantic problems, which no doubt contributes to the confusion in our thinking.

 Another aspect of the valid understanding of the term "kingship of the heavens", usually stated in the plural, is that at that time the general thinking apparently was oriented to 3 "heavens".
 The first heaven was the sky of atmosphere, clouds, and the domain of birds.
 The second heaven was the realm of outer space, the domain of the planets and stars.
 The third heaven was considered to be the actual physical dwelling place of the godhead, whatever and wherever that might be.
 The point is that the phrase "kingship of the heavens" as used by Jesus covered or included all of those.
 In modern street language it meant empowerment in all the realms.